majewsky/blog-data/posts/argh-pm.md

 > This tag contains an index record which specifies the portion of the Header Record which was used for the calculation of
 > a signature.
 This data shall be preserved or any header-only signature will be invalidated.

-It all looks pretty obvious in retrospect, except that it says "header record" instead of "header section".
 Because I could not establish a relationship between these words up there and the 16 bytes of data in the tag, I looked through the source code of rpm-org (thus marking my final descent into madness), and found this concept under the name "region".
 I'll just copy-paste a comment from my implementation because it captures my original bewilderment perfectly:

 > I don't fully grasp the meaning, but it appears that a region tag marks a set of header tags and data that are to be
 > considered immutable, i.e.  they may be used for validation purposes, such as calculating hash digests and signatures.